Triangle

 • COVID-19 (see below for details)

-The PRIMIS team also works closely with the GP system suppliers on their implementation of the data specifications and undertake a number of data validation projects with a sample of practices in order to provide a report on the validity of the related ImmForm uptake data collections by GP system suppliers.
+The PRIMIS team also works closely with the GP system suppliers on their implementation of the data specifications and undertake a number of data validation projects with a sample of practices in order to provide a report on the validity and reliability of the related ImmForm uptake data collections by GP system suppliers.

 In addition, PRIMIS frequently provides ongoing advice to UKHSA to provide important contextual information about primary care, clinical coding and data recording that may impact their work including the SNOMED Bridging Studies project (see below for more information).

-Influenza Vaccination Monitoring Specification 2021/22
+Influenza Vaccination Uptake Data Specification

-This data specification comprises all the relevant SNOMED clinical terms (over 17,000 codes) and the inherent logical business rules that help to identify eligible patients and assign them to the relevant recall groups.
-If you would like to request a copy of the PRIMIS seasonal influenza specification, please click the following link (below) and complete the request form.
+If you would like to request a copy of the PRIMIS seasonal influenza vaccine uptake data specification used for the UKHSA ImmForm returns, please click the following link (below) and complete the request form.
 We aim to process your request within a maximum of 3 working days.
 It should be noted that the registration process enables us to alert you to any updates to the specification.

 Seasonal influenza SNOMED specification request form